HiPerCoRe/KTT/OnboardingGuide.md

 usage of an autotuning framework can be beneficial, as it can automatically handle memory objects, detect errors in autotuned kernels or perform autotuning during program runtime.

-Kernel Tuning Toolkit (KTT) is a framework that allows autotuning of compute kernels written in CUDA, OpenCL or Vulkan.
+Kernel Tuning Toolkit (KTT) is a framework that allows autotuning of compute kernels written in CUDA, OpenCL, Vulkan or C++.
 It provides a unified interface for those APIs, handles communication between host (CPU) and accelerator (GPU, Xeon Phi, etc.), checks results and timing of tuned kernels, allows dynamic (online) tuning during program runtime, profiling of autotuned kernels and more.
 This functionality is exposed in the public API through which KTT can be integrated into user applications.